"Light of the Home" Mothers, They are Special

 Another wonderful Mom

 This is my mother-in-law when she was young.
 Born March 4, 1922 in Wisconsin.
 I never met her, but her memory still lives with her children.
-I fell like I know her from what I heard from my husband and sister-in-laws.
+I fell like I knew her from what I heard from my husband and sister-in-laws.
 Every family gatherings, my sister-ln-laws will tell stories about their mom.
 She was a very remarkable woman.
 I love hearing stories about her.
 My mother-in-law was a great cook too!

 I would like to share with you my husband's creative writing in school that he wrote about his mother.